 Prescription medications must be carried by the Cadet in the bottle/package issued by the pharmacy with the pharmacy label intact.
 The prescription dosage must be clearly legible for inspection upon demand.
 The Cadet must bring sufficient medication to last

 the duration of the trip.
 (A small percentage of extra medication is recommended in the event of spillage.)

 Cadets who require “rescue medication” such as Ventolin or Epi-Pen must bring an extra dosage, a minimum of two (2) complete doses, of the prescription on this trip, which will be secured by the OPI or his designate.
 For these kinds of medication, or any other medication required by a participant, it is recommended that a written prescription be carried by the participant in the event that it needs to be filled.

 Please be aware that it is difficult to acquire medications in another country for non-residents, even with a prescription from a medical doctor.
-In the event of an emergency, medical aid will be provided by the local Ambulance Service and hospital emergency department.
+In the event of an emergency, medical aide will be provided by the local Ambulance Service and local hospital emergency department (A&E).

 The Squadron will be arranging standard medical travel insurance for each Cadet participating in the trip.
 This mandatory coverage will be negotiated by the Squadron for a group rate, with each Cadet being financially responsible for their portion of the group rate.
 This group rate insurance will provide a similar level of coverage afforded by the Ontario Health Insurance Plan (OHIP) within Ontario.
 OHIP Cards will be required to be carried by all Cadets during the trip.